-To further evaluate the efficiency and performance of our framework, we conduct experiments across Coding and Math Reasoning on LLaDA 8B \citep{nie2025large}.
-For Coding experiments, we use LLaDA 8B Base as base model and implement standard SFT on the first 500,000 samples from OpenCodeInstruct \citep{ahmad2025opencodeinstruct} to get the finetuned model $\theta^*$, and apply our method to train the correction head $\phi^*$ on the same 500,000 samples.
-Similarly, for Math reasoning experiments, we still use LLaDA 8B Base as base model and implement standard SFT on the first 500,000 samples from OpenMathInstruct \citep{toshniwal2024openmathinstruct} and apply our method to train the corresponding correction head $\phi^*$ on the same samples.
+To evaluate BackPlay at larger scale, we conduct experiments on LLaDA 8B \citep{nie2025large} across coding and mathematical reasoning tasks.
+For coding, we use LLaDA 8B Base as the base model and perform standard SFT on the first 500,000 samples from OpenCodeInstruct \citep{ahmad2025opencodeinstruct} to obtain $\theta^*$, then train the correction head $\phi^*$ on the same data.
+For math reasoning, we follow the same procedure using the first 500,000 samples from OpenMathInstruct \citep{toshniwal2024openmathinstruct}.